 With either password manager, your setup on mobile will consist of going to Apple App Store or Google Play and downloading and installing it.
 It couldn't be easier.

 NordPass adds some changes design-wise, but the app won't be hard to navigate.
-No desktop app features are axed, and you're getting a solid product that can replace your built-in phone's password manager.
+No desktop app features are axed, and you're getting a solid product that can replace the built-in password manager of your phone.

 LastPass also adds the same features and adds some exclusives.
 For example, you can confirm your identity via an Apple Watch.
 Plus, you can use their autofill for forms in other apps.
 Though, keep in mind that this only works only on iOS 12+ and Android devices.